abhishekpandey1307/Visual-Product-Matcher/README.md

-# Visual Product Matcher
+# 👁️ Drishti

-> AI-powered visual search system for discovering similar products using image recognition.
+> **AI-powered visual product matching system using image recognition**

 ---

 ## 📖 Overview

-**Visual Product Matcher** is a full-stack web application that allows users to find visually similar products by submitting an image URL.
+**Drishti** is a full-stack web application that enables users to discover visually similar products by submitting an image URL.
-The system uses **Google Cloud Vision API** to extract meaningful labels from images and matches them against a curated product catalog stored in **Firebase Firestore**.
+The system leverages the **Google Cloud Vision API** to extract meaningful visual labels from images and matches them against a curated product catalog stored in **Firebase Firestore**.

-This project demonstrates practical use of **Artificial Intelligence**, **Cloud APIs**, and **modern web development** in a real-world scenario.
+This project demonstrates the real-world application of **Artificial Intelligence**, **Cloud APIs**, and **modern full-stack web development**.

 ---

 ## 🚀 Features

 - 🔗 Image URL–based product search
-- 🤖 AI-powered image labeling (Google Vision API)
+- 🤖 AI-powered image labeling using Google Vision API
-- 🧠 Smart product matching using semantic tags
+- 🧠 Intelligent product matching using semantic tags
 - 🗃️ Cloud-hosted product database (Firebase Firestore)
 - 🔐 Secure backend proxy for API key protection
-- 🎨 Modern, responsive user interface
+- 🎨 Clean, modern, and responsive user interface

 ---